emfer19/team5/README.md

 E.g, 1, 2, 4, 8, 16....

 ## Build and Run
-*In order to run this project, you will need to have a java compiler installer OR IntelliJ (IDE we have chosen to use) as well as a Java Development Kit (JDK)*
+*In order to run this project, you will need to have a Java compiler installed OR IntelliJ (IDE we have chosen to use) as well as a Java Development Kit (JDK)*

 For this project, we have decided to use [IntelliJ](https://www.jetbrains.com/idea/download/) to create a Java project and to run our program.